A chai latte is hard to beat. Warm spices, a creamy texture, and just enough sweetness make it a go-to comfort drink for many people.

 With just a few tweaks, your dirty chai latte can go from cozy morning ritual to bold afternoon cooler or even a spiced-up dessert drink.

-Don’t be afraid to experiment—it’s one of the most flexible drinks around!
+Don’t be afraid to experiment; this is one of the most flexible drinks around!

 5 Tips for the Best Dirty Chai Latte